Green Finance Research Advances 2025

 16:00 – 18:00 Contributed talks – 1.After the Paris Agreement – Auditorium

-Tentative Chair: Jean Stephane Mesonnier
+Chair: Jean-Stéphane Mesonnier

 Financed Emissions and Banks’ Lending Portfolios